 In traditional A/B testing, the results take too long to develop.

-It's not unusual to wait for several months before you can rely on your results.
+It's not unusual to wait for several months before you can trust the results.
 A rule of thumb is to collect 250-400 conversions per variation before the results are statistically significant. *